Information classification is a process in which organisations assess the data that they hold and the level of protection it should be given.

 Where does ISO 27001 fit in?

 Organisations that are serious about protecting their information should be following the guidelines set out in ISO 27001.

 The Standard describes best practice for creating and maintaining an ISMS (information security management system), and information classification plays an important role.

 Control objective A8.2 is titled ‘Information Classification’, and instructs that organisations “ensure that information receives an appropriate level of protection”.

 The Standard doesn’t explain how you should do that, but the process is relatively simple.
-You just need to follow these four steps:
+You just need to follow four simple steps.

 Additional rules should be established for data in transit – whether it’s being posted, emailed or employees carry it with them.

 You can keep track of all these rules by using a table like this: